Circuitscape/Omniscape.jl/docs/src/usage.md

 *Using future conditions:*

 **`compare_to_future`:** One of none, 1, 2, or both.
 Which condition(s) should compare the future condition in targets with present-day conditions in sources when determining which pairs to connect?
-For any condition(s) specified in this argument, two data layers are needed: one with future condition values for all pixels in the study area, and one for present day condition values for all pixels in the study area.
+For any condition(s) specified in this option, two data layers are needed: one with future condition values for all pixels in the study area, and one for present day condition values for all pixels in the study area.
 Defaults to "none".

 **`condition1_future_file`:** The file path to the data representing condition one in the future.
 Only needed if `compare_to_future` = 1 or `compare_to_future` = both.
 Must be an ASCII or GeoTIFF.
 This raster must have the same dimensions as `resistance_file`, and it is recommended that they have the exact same projection to ensure proper alignment.
 Ensure that every pixel in the source strength raster has a corresponding value (not NoData) in `condition1_future_file`.